 Mundolingua claims to be the world’s only museum of languages.
 Although there are other museums with similar and related topics, this tiny but very dense place tries to incorporate all language-related subjects.
-But how to exhibit a topic that is spoken and written, but not necessarily admired by the human gaze?
+But how to exhibit a topic that is spoken and written, but rather hard to visualize?

 Well, the effort that the founder has taken to visualize language is rather impressive.
 It is worth mentioning that this place is the fruit of a linguist from New Zealand living in Paris, with a visible affinity for homemade, quirky, adventurer-style curiosities.